RomanChristof/DBMS_MONDIAL/README.md

 You can also specify which containers to start, e.g., `docker compose up -d postgres pgadmin` for the PostgreSQL database and client only.

-For Cassandra you have to start: `docker compose up -d cassandra cql-loader cassandra-web`
+For Cassandra you have to start: `docker compose up -d cassandra cassandra-web` Then run `docker exec -it cassandra-container bash` and `bash docker-entrypoint.sh`.

 ## Access the databases